 Timeline of Pierce County’s participation in the CRS Classes

-1995 Pierce County starts at Class 7
+- 1995 Pierce County starts at Class 7

-1999 improves to a Class 5 - being the first county in the nation to score so high
+- 1999 improves to a Class 5: Being the first county in the nation to score so high

-2002 improves to a Class 3 - again being the first county in the nation to score so high_
+- 2002 improves to a Class 3: Again, being the first county in the nation to score so high_

-2009 improves to Class 2
+- 2009 improves to Class 2

-2020 Pierce County maintains over 80 miles of river levees.
+- 2020 Pierce County maintains over 80 miles of river levees.
 Pierce County mails informational brochures to all floodplain residents each year.
 Average SFHA premium discount: $784.